 Symptoms of gout:

 The primary symptom of gout is a swollen joint.
 So, if you notice swelling around your knee, gout can be the reason behind it.
-Gout can cause severe knee pain and that too very quickly.
+Gout can cause severe knee pain, and that too very quickly.
 You may feel difficulty walking or standing due to the pain.
 Since gout causes inflammation around the joint, you may notice that the skin around your knees feels shiny and tight.
 Also, it may feel warm to the touch.

 Causes of gout:

-High levels of uric acid are the cause behind this painful disease.
+High levels of uric acid are the cause of this painful disease.
 Two-thirds of the uric acid is formed in our own bodies.
 When our body processes protein, it processes an organic compound known as purine.
 This is when our body produces more uric acid.

 Our kidneys are supposed to get rid of any excess uric acid from our bloodstream.
 However, sometimes our kidneys do not function properly, which results in elevated levels of uric acid in the blood.